open-horizon-services/service-open-horizon-mcp-server/MCP_VALUE_PROPOSITION.md

 ### Product-Specific Value Propositions

-- **NS1 with MCP**: Simplifies complex DNS management and network configuration through conversational AI, reducing configuration errors by 70%.

-- **SevOne with MCP**: Transforms network monitoring data into actionable insights, enabling non-specialists to identify and resolve network issues 3x faster.

-- **Open Horizon with MCP**: Streamlines edge computing deployment and management, reducing the complexity of managing distributed edge devices by 60%.
+- **NS1 with MCP - Enhanced conversational network automation**:
+  - Integrating NS1 with MCP transforms complex network configurations into conversational AI workflows, allowing agents to configure DNS and network settings in natural language.
+An AI orchestration framework (like LangChain) leverages NS1’s capabilities via the MCP layer to validate the configuration, significantly reducing human-induced errors and expediting network changes.
+  - How it's different from a chatbot: A traditional network chatbot or AI Assistant could only answer questions about DNS, like retrieving the status of a zone.
+An MCP-enabled agent, however, can proactively monitor the network, detect an anomaly, and use NS1's capabilities via MCP to autonomously resolve the issue and report its actions.
+It moves from passive answering to active execution.

+- **SevOne with MCP - AI-powered network observability**:
+  - By exposing SevOne's telemetry data through an MCP server, the network monitoring data is transformed into actionable insights via an AI agent.
+For example, an agent could use an MCP tool to retrieve specific network performance metrics, and a retrieval framework (like LlamaIndex) could find related network documentation.
+An orchestration framework (like LangChain) could then interpret all this data, enabling even non-specialists to identify and resolve network issues more accurately and efficiently.
+  - How it's different from a chatbot: A legacy monitoring chatbot might provide a text response with a link to an outage report.
+In contrast, an MCP-enabled agent can actively monitor SevOne data, ingest a live streaming context of the network's health, correlate real-time anomalies with documentation via a RAG system, and initiate a self-healing action in another MCP-enabled system.
+The AI goes beyond simply retrieving a report and instead participates in resolving the incident.

+- **Open Horizon with MCP**: Exposing Open Horizon's capabilities through an MCP server enables AI agents to autonomously deploy, update, and manage containerized workloads across large numbers of distributed edge devices.
+Unlike traditional chatbots which rely on static knowledge and require explicit user requests, an MCP-enabled agent can manage and reason across thousands of edge devices simultaneously using real-time data to make dynamic decisions and trigger self-healing actions or re-task devices based on changing needs

 ### Comparison: Model Context Protocol (MCP) vs. LangChain / LlamaIndex